-1. What is the difference between English cream and American Golden Retriever?
+1. What is the difference between English Cream and American Golden Retriever?

 First of all, they are the same breed.
 They are both recognized and registered through the AKC.
 The English Cream means they are from European lines.
-There are a few main differences in the European lines and American lines.
+There are a few main differences between the European lines and American lines.

 2. Where are you located?

 We are in the small town of Home in Indiana Co, PA.

 3. Do you ship, and what is the cost of shipping?

 We ship both ground and air.
 We use the Pittsburgh International Airport for our air needs.
 The cost varies and needs to be paid in full before the pup ships—prices range from $500 and up for pups.

 Please don’t hesitate to ask if you want a pet flight nanny to hand deliver.
 Service may be available depending on schedule but does create additional shipping costs—the puppy rides with the passengers not in the puppy cargo area.

 4. What is the difference between Limited and Full AKC registration?

 Limited registration is for the family who is only getting a pet.
 They have no plans of showing or breeding the pup.
 The pup is being sold with a spayed or neutered contract.